×

 When we asked expats what advice they would give a foreigner before buying a property in Philippines, they said...

 "Yes, there are restrictions.
 As a foreigner you can not own property in your name directly.
 However, you can own a condominium with the added advantage of obtaining Special Resident Retiree's Visa (SRRV) as a result of a qualified investment.
 Do research this option.
-Note: YOU NEED NOT MARRY TO STAY IN THIS COUNTRY!!!," said one in Palawan.
+Note: YOU NEED NOT MARRY TO STAY IN THIS COUNTRY!!!," said one foreigner living in Palawan, Philippines.

 What appliances are typically included in a rental?